 The tuition fee covers the following program components:

-- Content and logistics for field programs in the United States, Senegal, Italy, and China
+- Content and logistics for field programs in the United States, Senegal, and Italy

 - Cost of all lecturers who provide instruction to students in:

 - Entrepreneurship and Migration

 - New African Diasporas: Frameworks and Fieldwork

 - Site visit hosts and facilitators